Edward Drummond & Co.

 - explains how we may contact you and how you can contact us.

-We may also collect sensitive personal data about you, in the form of financial information such as bank details for the reimbursement of expenses.
+We may also collect sensitive personal data about you, in the form of health data and ethnic origin.
 We only collect sensitive personal data from you, and further process this data, where you have given your explicit consent.